D with stroke

 Đ (lowercase: đ, Latin alphabet), known as crossed D or dyet, is a letter formed from the base character D/d overlaid with a crossbar.
 Crossing was used to create eth (ð), but eth has an uncial as its base whereas đ is based on the straight-backed roman d, like in the Sámi languages and Vietnamese.
-Crossed d is a letter in the alphabets of several languages and is used in linguistics as a voiced dental fricative.
+Crossed d is a letter in the alphabets of several languages and is sometimes used in linguistics as a substitute for /ð/, the voiced dental fricative.

 Appearance

 In the lowercase, the crossbar is usually drawn through the ascender, but when used as a phonetic symbol it may be preferred to draw it through the bowl, in which case it is known as a barred d.
 In some African languages' orthographies, such as that of Moro, the barred d is preferred.

 In the uppercase, the crossbar normally crosses just the left stem, but in Vietnamese and Moro it may sometimes cross the entire letter.

 The DE ligature should not be confused with the Đ. That ligature was used stylistically in pre-19th century Spanish as a contraction for de, as a D with an E superimposed.
 For example, Universidad DE Guadalajara.